We’re holding exciting events about our work and latest research. Please book your place now to find out more and to meet us!

 The Transport for New Homes Charter sums up our vision.

-Anyone with a professional, academic or personal interest in transport and planning is invited to become a member of the Transport for New Homes Association.
+Anyone with a professional, academic or personal interest in transport and planning is invited to sign up to our newsletters.

 Why the emphasis on transport to new homes?

 Lifestyles.
 New homes are often seen as the province of planners but naturally transport plays a very important role in how people live, and how they go about their daily lives.
 At a time when there are real concerns about sedentary lifestyles, we wanted to see whether the places we are building enabled more walking and cycling.
 Equally there is concern about isolation with many people struggling to interact enough with others.
 We looked therefore for local facilities – local shops, employment, parks and community facilities – that you could walk to and meet people.